randsleadershipslack/documents-and-resources/howtorands.md

 It’s going to take a solid quarter to figure this place out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of equally complex humans.
 Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all those baffling acronyms and emoji.

 One of the working relationships we need to define is ours.
 The following is a user guide for me and how I work.
-It captures what you can expect out of the average week, how I like to work, and some of my, uh, nuance.
-I intend to accelerate our working relationship with this document.
+It captures what you can expect out of the average week, how I like to work, my north star principles, and some of my, uh, nuance.
+My intent is to accelerate our working relationship with this document.

 ### Our Average Week